 The preparation that went into this attack is a textbook example of the time and attention our adversaries will give to planning these types of operations.
 The IED was actually hidden inside a child’s backpack and attached to the luggage rack of a bicycle that was parked on the road leading from Herrhausen’s villa.
 The RAF had parked the bike there for several weeks ahead of the assassination, causing local residents to no longer notice the bike’s presence.
 The detonation site was carefully chosen, as it lay near a school crossing and bus stop, which forced vehicular traffic to slow down at this point. .
 A few days before the attack, RAF operatives, dressed as construction workers, dug a small trench from the road to a grove of trees and laid the control wire for the infrared beam.
 Amazingly, this wire was actually discovered by a real construction crew and removed.
 Undaunted, the RAF team returned and buried a new wire.

-In the post-blast investigation German police and intelligence officers learned that several local residents had noticed “unusual activity” around the attack site, but failed to report anything.
+In the post-blast investigation, German police and intelligence officers learned that several local residents had noticed “unusual activity” around the attack site, but failed to report anything.
 This type of complacency is exactly what terrorists and other criminal groups seek to exploit.
-Staying “left of problem” should be an integral part of any real security program, and this starts with educating your personnel and security professionals in threat detection, and providing them the tools necessary to accurately capture and analyze suspicious behavior.
+Staying “left of the problem” should be an integral part of any real security program, and this starts with educating your personnel and security professionals in threat detection and providing them the tools necessary to accurately capture and analyze suspicious behavior.